ilkkalehtinen/n-bookmarks/README.md

 <img src="http://www.ekoti.com/images/bookmarks.png"/>

 nBookmarks is an application to maintain list of bookmarks and notes.
-It has been implemented with CodeIgniter 3.x (REST API), jQuery, and Twitter Bootstrap.
+It has been implemented with CodeIgniter 3.x (REST API), React, and Twitter Bootstrap.

 <h2>Features</h2>
   <ul>